ajs-voices/once-upon-a-dream/scenes/013-date.md

 Nadia brought our wine and Jennifer's salad, and we both ordered the chef's special.
 Marco dazzled of course.
 And I'd been right we'd not seen Nox since that impromptu question.
 I didn't have time to think about him with a dazzling woman in front of me.
 I learned she went to Yale and was top of her class.
 There was no wonder that my father had recruited her to the firm.
 I wondered if the three men were bringing in young fresh new blood to bring on as a partner.

 I told her dad had been disappointed when I didn't want to join the firm.
 I had no interest in law.
-She asked me what I did have interest in andI lied.
-Told her My business kept me busy and was my first love.
+She asked me what I did have interest in and I lied.
+Told her my business kept me busy and was my first love.
 It wasn't really a lie, but I didn't mention my music, the reason I have Zion.

-We had desert.
+We had dessert.
 It was delicious apple tart.
 We walked for a few blocks before hailing a cab.
 The cab was quickly back in front of her building.
 I walked her to her door.
 I kissed her cheek good-bye and told her I'd pick her up at 5 for the gala on Saturday.

 I walked to the subway and once I got on I pulled out my phone to see what messages I had missed.
 There was a simple text